Bell XFL-1 Airabonita - US Navy’s “Airacobra”

 Key Characteristics

-• Carrier-based interceptor aircraft with a tail-wheel undercarriage
+• Carrier-based interceptor aircraft with tail-wheel undercarriage

-• Planned armament of 2 x 0.30-cal. and 1 x 0.50-cal. machine guns
+• Planned armament: 2 x 0.30-cal and 1 x 0.50-cal machine guns

-• Allison piston inline engine
+• Powered by an Allison inline piston engine

 History